-- a) In the event that the external auditor resigns, examine the circumstances which caused said resignation. - b) Ensure that the remuneration paid to the external auditor for its work does not compromise the quality of the work or the auditor's independence. - c) Insist that the company report to the CNMV when there is a change of auditor, along with a statement on any differences that arose with the outgoing auditor and, if applicable, the contents thereof. - d) Ensure that the external auditor holds an annual meeting with the Board of Directors in plenary session in order to make a report regarding the tasks accomplished and regarding the development of its accounting and risks faced by the company.
+- a) In the event that the external auditor resigns, examine the circumstances which caused said resignation. - b) Ensure that the remuneration paid to the external auditor for its work does not compromise the quality of the work or the auditor's independence. - c) Insist that the company report to the CNMV when there is a change of auditor, along with a statement on any differences that arose with the outgoing auditor and, if applicable, the contents thereof. - d) Ensure that the external auditor holds an annual meeting with the Board of Directors in plenary session in order to make a report regarding the tasks accomplished and regarding the development of its accounting and risks faced by the company. - e) Ensure that the company and the external auditor comply with applicable rules regarding the rendering of services other than auditing, proportional limits on the auditor's billing, and all other rules regarding the auditor's independence.

-e) Ensure that the company and the external auditor comply with applicable rules regarding the rendering of services other than auditing, proportional limits on the auditor's billing, and all other rules regarding the auditor's independence.
 Complies ⊠ Complies partially □ Explain □

-43. That the audit committee be able to require the presence of any employee or manager of the company, even without the presence of any other member of management.
-Complies ⊠ Complies partially □ Explain □ 44.
-That the audit committee be kept abreast of any corporate and structural changes planned by the company in order to perform an analysis and draft a report beforehand to the Board of Directors regarding economic conditions and accounting implications and, in particular, any exchange ratio involved.
-Complies □ Complies partially □ Explain □ Not applicable ⊠ 45. at the risk management and control policy identify or determine, as a nimum: a) The various types of financial and non-financial risks (including operational, technological, legal, social, environmental, political and reputational risks and risks relating to corruption) which the company faces, including among the financial or economic risks contingent liabilities and other off-balance sheet risks. b) A risk control and management model based on different levels, which will include a specialised risk committee when sector regulations so require or the company considers it to be appropriate. c) The level of risk that the company considers to be acceptable, d) Measures in place to mitigate the impact of identified risk events should they materialise. e) Internal control and reporting systems to be used to control and manage the above risks, including contingent liabilities and off-balance-sheet risks.
+43. or r at the audit committee be able to require the presence of any employee manager of the company, even without the presence of any other member management.
+Complies ☐ Complies partially ☐ Explain ☐ 44. cha a re at the audit committee be kept abreast of any corporate and structural anges planned by the company in order to perform an analysis and draft eport beforehand to the Board of Directors regarding economic conditions diaccounting implications and, in particular, any exchange ratio involved.
+Complies $oxtimes$ Complies partially $oxtimes$ Explain $oxtimes$ Not applicable $oxtimes$ 45. at the risk management and control policy identify or determine, as a nimum: a) The various types of financial and non-financial risks (including operational, technological, legal, social, environmental, political and reputational risks and risks relating to corruption) which the company faces, including among the financial or economic risks contingent liabilities and other off-balance sheet risks. b) A risk control and management model based on different levels, which will include a specialised risk committee when sector regulations so require or the company considers it to be appropriate. c) The level of risk that the company considers to be acceptable, d) Measures in place to mitigate the impact of identified risk events should they materialise. e) Internal control and reporting systems to be used to control and manage the above risks, including contingent liabilities and off-balance-sheet risks.
 Complies ☐ Complies partially ☐ Explain ☐ 46. cha dire cor mpanies should establish a risk control and management function in the arge of one of the company's internal department or units and under the ect supervision of the audit committee or some other dedicated board mmittee.
 This function should be expressly charged with the following ponsibilities: a) Ensure the proper functioning of risk management and control systems and, in particular, that they adequately identify, manage and quantify all material risks that may affect the company. b) Actively participate in the creation of the risk strategy and in important decisions regarding risk management.